Arollinna/rsschool-cv/cv.md

 ## Skills

-I did the course of Yandex Praktikum and some courses of Edx (everything connected with HTML, CSS and JS).
+Completed courses for beginners in HTML, CSS and JS.

 ## Code examples